 Good news for those who out there who have a sweet tooth.
 The Chinese New Year Pineapple Tarts (S$15/25 pieces) from Mirana Cake House come with sweet, fresh and juicy pineapple filling.

-The entire piece of delicacy melts in the mouth with a smooth and savoury taste balanced with buttery texture.
+The entire piece melts in the mouth instantly with a smooth and savoury taste balanced with buttery texture.
 The sweetness of the pineapple filling and the aroma of the buttery crust lingers with a pleasant aftertaste.

 Living up to its name, SunnyHill Pineapple Cakes (S$25/box of 10 pieces) are made from freshly selected pineapples found on the hills of Ba Gua (Eight Tigram) Mountain in Taiwan.
 They are then sun-dried and combined with the purest ingredients.